A reassessment of LVE method and hemispherical power asymmetry in CMB temperature data from Planck PR4: Analysis and Results

-Dipole directions, determined from data LVE maps, are found to differ with the choice of disc radii and \nside\ of the pixel grid.
-The directions so obtained are going away from galactic plane with increase in disc size for both cases.
-This is evident from the increasing circular point type size used to denote the recovered dipole direction in both cases.
-However there is an exception for this trend notably for $r = 1^\circ$ in data LVE map with fixed \nside=16.
-In the other case (varying \nside) with \nside=32 the trend is consistent as stated, that with increasing disc radius the recovered dipole direction from data LVE maps moves away from the galactic plane.
+Dipole directions, determined from data LVE maps, are found to differ with the choice of disc radius and \nside\ of the LVM pixel grid.
+The directions so obtained are shifting away from galactic plane with increase in disc size in both cases.
+This is evident from the increasing circular point type size used to denote the recovered dipole directions in both cases.
+However this trend changes for $r \lesssim 2^\circ$ in data LVE maps derived at fixed \nside=16.
+In the other case (of varying \nside) the trend is consistent as stated.
 To quantify this difference, let $\hat{d}$ and $\hat{e}$ be the dipole directions recovered from data LVE maps using fixed \nside=16 and varying \nside\ grids.
-Then the difference in the recovered dipole directions is given by $\beta = \cos^{-1}(\hat{d}\cdot\hat{e})$.
-The angular separation `$\beta$' (in degrees) in dipole direction for a particular disc radius from data LVE maps prepared with different pixel grid sizes are shown in Fig.~[\ref{fig:alpha-r-data}].
-At $r=1^\circ$, the angular separation between the dipole directions in two situations is largest, while for disc radius $r=24^\circ$ and beyond they are nearly zero.
+Then the difference in the recovered dipole directions between the two schemes is given by $\beta = \cos^{-1}(\hat{d}\cdot\hat{e})$.
+The distribution of these difference angles `$\beta$' (in degrees) in the recovered dipole directions from data and isotropic simulations are shown in Fig.~[\ref{fig:alpha-r-data}].
+At $r\lesssim2^\circ$, the angular separation between the dipole directions from the two schemes is largest, while they are nearly zero for disc radius $r=24^\circ$ and beyond.